Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: Simulation study

-Simulating SNR sky maps using the method described in the previous section, we apply the Peak Finder algorithm to identify peaks in the sky map.
+Simulating SNR sky maps using the method described in the previous section, we apply the peak finder algorithm to identify peaks in the sky map.
 The identified peaks, for example, at frequencies of 30 and 200 Hz, are shown in Fig.~\ref{fig:angularSpread} for both noise-only and noise+injection source cases.
-As shown in the figure, for the noise+injection source case, the identified peak is located near the true injection position, though its location exhibits a frequency-dependent uncertainty that is larger at lower frequencies.
+As shown in the figure, for the noise+injection source case, the identified peak is located near the true injection position, though its location exhibits a frequency-dependent uncertainty.
+This can be clearly seen from Eq.~\eqref{eq:fisher_corr_length}, as the correlation length between pixels is inversely related to frequency.

 Next, we generate $N_{\rm sim} = 10^4$ noise realizations and inject the same GW source to the noise maps.
 The GW source parameters are fixed with an injection SNR of 3, a fixed sample sky location chosen as (RA, Dec) = $(6.2\,{\rm h}, 45^\circ)$.
-For the ``Full-Sky" method, a pixel in a realization is considered a candidate if its SNR is greater than the chosen SNR threshold, between 0 - 5.
-For the Peak Finder method, we classify a pixel as a candidate if it is a peak and its SNR is greater than the same SNR threshold for each realization.
+For the ``full-sky" method, a pixel in a realization is considered a candidate if its SNR is greater than the chosen SNR threshold, between 0 and 5.
+For the peak finder method, we classify a pixel as a candidate if it is a peak and its SNR is greater than the same SNR threshold for each realization.
 Then the mean number of candidates is defined as $\frac{N_{\rm cand}}{N_{\rm sim}}$, where $N_{\rm cand}$ is the total number of candidates across all realizations.
 This is repeated for a range of sample frequencies: 30, 100, 200, 400, and 700 Hz.